+Figure XXX (figure number): XXX (figure name)

+Notes: (please add additional info, such as the definition of the lines here)

 Initially, there were minimal or no reported cases until early 2020, marking the onset of the pandemic.

 The cases surged in waves, peaking in late 2020 and early 2021, followed by another spike towards the end of 2021.